 This house is the birthplace of Flannery O’Connor, legendary southern writer famous for The Violent Bear It Away and Wise Blood.
-She was also the three-time winner of the O. Henry Award, and the posthumous winner of the National Book Award for Fiction for The Complete Stories.
+She was also the three-time winner of the O. Henry Award.
+O’Connor is also the posthumous winner of the National Book Award for Fiction for The Complete Stories.

-O’Connor’s childhood home is one of only a few museum houses in the country that has been restored to the Depression-era, and on your tour you will receive a great background on the life of Mary Flannery and her family.
-There is also the opportunity to view rare books in the Bruckheimer Library, shop for unique gifts, and also get a close look at the garden where a six-year old O’Connor famously taught a “chicken to walk backwards.”
-The home also hosts events throughout the year, including a free Sunday lecture series and the Annual Ursrey Memorial Lecture, which has brought Michael Cunningham, Allan Gurganus, and Jaimy Gordon to Savannah.
+O’Connor’s childhood home is one of only a few museum in the country that has been restored to the Depression-era.
+On your tour you will receive a great background on the life of Mary Flannery and her family.
+There is also the opportunity to view rare books in the Bruckheimer Library.
+You can also get a close look at the garden where a young O’Connor famously taught a “chicken to walk backwards.”
+The home also hosts events throughout the year, including a free Sunday lecture series.

 207 East Charlton Street